LONDON SOUND - THE NAME

 The business was originally called "Radio and Hi-Fi Service" - but this was a bit of a mouthful, so I re-named it London Sound in 1969, registering the name, as was a legal requirement at the time.
 Interestingly, it was at that time impossible to register a name already registered, so I have absolute proof that I definitely have been using the name since 1969, and that no one else was using it before!

 Over the years, London Sound has changed.
 Starting as a small business operating from home, it moved to a small shop at 70 West Street, Harrow-on-the-Hill in 1972.
 In 1980, as my then landlord wanted to redevelop the property, I had to move, and took London Sound to Eastcote.
 The shop in Eastcote, at 266 Field End Road, was larger, more convenient, and demolished for redevelopment in 1990!
-Realising that renting shops was a recipe for disaster, I bought the freehold of the present shop in 1990, (a distinctly painful experience - freehold shops are very expensive!).
+Realising that renting shops was a recipe for disaster, I bought the freehold of the present shop in 1990, (a distinctly painful experience - freehold shops in London are very expensive!).
 It is an interesting place, as it is tiny at the front - about three metres wide, but it gets wider as we go back behind another shop - and it goes back quite a long way!

 Apart from rare occasions, we do not sell, so our repair pricing is aimed for your business, not to persuade you to buy a replacement, (because if you do, as I do not sell it to you, I make no money - I only am paid if you agree a repair!).